 Globalization and migration

-The second theme introduces key debates about cross-border mobilities and provides a framework for understanding contestations around legality and ‘illegality’ in migration, national sovereignty, citizenship and belonging, and how these challenge our conventional understanding of migration across the global North-South divide.
+This course explores the role of globalization in shaping precarious, contested or criminalized types of migration, such as human trafficking, migrant labour, migrant sex work and refugees.
+Key debates about cross-border mobilities provide a framework for understanding contestations around legality and ‘illegality’ in migration, national sovereignty, citizenship and belonging, and how these challenge our conventional understanding of migration across the global North-South divide.

 Course learning outcomes

 On completing the course, you will be able to: